 Two pearl luggers, M.V.
 Millard and M.V.
 Macoy, were used to transport the first Saibai Islander families from seven clan groups to abandoned Australian Army Defence Barracks at Muttee Heads, on the lands of the Injinoo people in Cape York.
 By the 1950s, more than 250 Islanders had relocated to the Cape, and the township of Bamaga in the Northern Peninsula Area was established as a permanent refuge for the people of Saibai.

-Images: Vincent BABIA, Kuki Sagulaw Mawa 2015, mixed media, 16 x 92 x 73 cm.
-Gab Titui Cultural Centre Collection.
+Vincent Babia, Kuki Sagulaw Mawa 2015, mixed media, Gab Titui Cultural Centre Collection.
 Photo: George Serras © National Museum of Australia